Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 Angola’s bird diversity is largely shaped by its dramatic escarpment, which runs from the Namibe desert in the south to the lush equatorial forests in the north.
 Many of the country’s endemics are distributed along this gradient, and our itinerary reflected this, beginning in the north and gradually working our way south, zigzagging through key birding areas.

-We began and ended our journey in Luanda, first heading north to the Uíge region, where we quickly found one of our headline targets: Braun’s Bushshrike.
+We began and ended our journey in Luanda, first heading north to the Uige region, where we quickly found one of our headline targets: Braun’s Bushshrike.
 From there, we continued to Kalandula, home of the impressive Kalandula Falls, where White-headed Robin-Chat showed easily, and Red-crested Turaco was also seen well.

 In the highlands, we explored Mount Namba, Mount Moco, and surrounding miombowoodlands.
 These areas were especially productive, with highlights including specials such as Black-necked Eremomela, Miombo Wren-Warbler, Böhm’s Flycatcher, and Souza’s Shrike.
 Between Namba and Moco, we added a species such as Angola Lark, Bocage’s Sunbird, Black-and-rufous Swallow, Huambo Cisticola, Dusky Twinspot, Western Tinkerbird, Black-chinned Weaver, and Ludwig’s Double-collared Sunbird.

-Farther south, we picked up more southern escarpment gems including Swierstra’s Spurfowl, Angola Cave-Chat, Bocage’s Akalat, Angola Waxbill, Angola Slaty Flycatcher, and Rockrunner.
+Farther south, we picked up more southern escarpment gems including Swierstra’s Spurfowl, Angola Cave Chat, Bocage’s Akalat, Angola Waxbill, Angola Slaty Flycatcher, and Rockrunner.

-Descending into the arid lowlands north of the Namibe desert, we found a suite of desert-adapted specials: Karoo Long-billed Lark, Tractrac Chat, Rüppell’s Parrot, Hartlaub’s Spurfowl, Bare-cheeked Babbler, Rosy-faced Lovebird, Monteiro’s Hornbill, White-tailed Shrike, Damara Red-billed Hornbill, and many others.
+Descending into the arid lowlands north of the Namib desert, we found a suite of desert-adapted specials: Karoo Long-billed Lark, Tractrac Chat, Rüppell’s Parrot, Hartlaub’s Spurfowl, Bare-cheeked Babbler, Rosy-faced Lovebird, Monteiro’s Hornbill, White-tailed Shrike, Damara Red-billed Hornbill, and many others.

 Our final two days were spent gradually returning north along the Atlantic coast.
 Though mainly a travel leg, we still made time for several key stops, yielding species such as Chestnut-banded Plover, African Pygmy Goose, and an exciting first national record of Tibetan Sand Plover.
 A visit to the Kwanza River mangroves capped the trip with excellent views of Mangrove Sunbird.